Come See the Fall Leaves: Poem Number 26

 今ひとたびのIma hitotabi noI would that you would wait

-みゆきまたなむMiyuki matananfor one more royal progress.
+みゆき待たなMiyuki matananfor one more royal progress.

 Translation by Dr Joshua Mostow

 Side note: there are in fact two Oi Rivers in Japan, one near Kyoto the old capitol, and another in modern Shizuoka Prefecture.
 Due to location of the Imperial Court, the Emperor and his retinue almost certain visited the near Kyoto.
 It is, as the photo above helps illustrate, a very scenic and venerable of Japan.
+It is also mentioned in the Pillow Book by Sei Shonagon (poem 62) in note 59 under “Rivers”.

 One other note: the term miyuki in the poem refers to an imperial outing.
-Such an outing is, naturally, an important occasion and so it has its own term in Japanese.
+Such an outing was, naturally, an important occasion and so it has its own term in Japanese.
 According to the Hyakunin Isshu Daijiten, the “kanji” Chinese characters for miyuki differ if a retired emperor has an outing (御幸), or the current reigning emperor has an outing (行幸).

-Leave a Reply
+Leave a comment